-Like Israel’s Northern Kingdom before it, the Southern Kingdom of Judah had chosen to throw off the protection of God and ended up paying the price for it.
-Neighboring empires greedily absorbed the rich bounty that had been given divinely gifted to the Lord’s people.
+Like Israel’s Northern Kingdom before it, the Southern Kingdom of Judah had chosen to throw off the protection of God and ended up paying a heavy price for it.
+Neighboring empires greedily absorbed the rich bounty they had been divinely gifted as the Lord’s called people.

-Speaking through the prophet Ezekiel to the exiles, God confirmed that this judgment had come from Him, but more importantly that His heart was not closed to them for good.
-When the time was right, He would send them back to the land to rebuild the Temple.
-And later, He would install a new covenant with them under a Messiah who would rule and reign with goodness forever.
-Ezekiel wrote:
+Speaking through the prophet Ezekiel to the exiles, God confirmed that this judgment had come from Him, but more importantly, that His heart was not closed to them for good.
+When the time was right, after seventy years, He would send them back into the land to begin rebuilding the destroyed Temple.
+And later, He would install a new covenant with them, under His chosen Messiah, who would rule and reign once again as King, this time in wisdom and goodness, forever.
+Ezekiel wrote of this in Ezekiel 16:

 60 Yet I will remember the covenant I made with you when you were young, and I will establish an everlasting covenant with you.
 61 Then you will remember with shame all the evil you have done.
 I will make your sisters, Samaria and Sodom, to be your daughters, even though they are not part of our covenant.
 62 And I will reaffirm my covenant with you, and you will know that I am the Lord.
 63 You will remember your sins and cover your mouth in silent shame when I forgive you of all that you have done.
 I, the Sovereign Lord, have spoken!”
 Ezekiel 16:60-63 (NLT)